[Originally published: Oct. 25, 2021. Updated: May 20, 2022]

-Since the start of the pandemic, more than 6 million children have tested positive for COVID-19 and more than 1.1 million new cases were recorded since the start of January, according to a report filed Feb.
-3. For that week, there were more than 148,000 new cases, down from a peak of 1.2 million for the week ending Jan.
+Since the start of the pandemic, more than 12 million children have tested positive for COVID-19 and more than 4.2 million new cases were recorded since the start of January, according to a report filed Feb.
+3. For that week, there were more than 632,000 new cases, down from a peak of 1.2 million for the week ending Jan.
 20, but still double the peak level seen in January 2021.

 With the millions of doses we have given in the 12 and older group thus far, it has proven to be a very effective and safe vaccine.
 Thomas Murray, MD, PhD, Yale Medicine pediatric infectious disease physician

-While only a small number of young children develop severe COVID-19 or die from the disease, data shows that COVID-19 deaths for ages 15 and younger peaked in September, with 41 nationwide.
+While only a small number of young children develop severe COVID-19 or die from the disease, the numbers are still worrisome, experts say.